 If you need inspiration, check out this creamy cauliflower mash and this African peanut stew, which contain 25g of fat and 29g of fat, respectively!

 3. Eat high-fat nuts

 Incorporate more high-fat nuts into your diet.
 Nuts aren’t only great for afternoon snacking.
-You can add nuts to almost any dish, like this African peanut stew or this peanut butter chocolate pudding.
+You can add nuts to almost any dish, like this African chicken peanut stew or this peanut butter chocolate pudding.
 What’s not to love?